b3nten/yggdrasil/README.md

 `yggdrasil.w.o.r.d // enum word`

-For example, to access the word "useless", you would do:
+For example, to access the word "unsafe", you would do:

 `const stringsAre = yggdrasil.u.n.s.a.f.e // stringsAre === "unsafe"`